-A parcel of submerged land in Huntington Harbour, in the City of Huntington Beach, Orange County, California, described as follows:
+A parcel of submerged land situate in Huntington Harbour, in the City of Huntington Beach, Orange County, California, described as follows:

-Beginning at the most easterly corner of Lot 138, as said lot is shown and so designated on that certain map of Tract No.5481 filed in Book 215, Pages 11 through 22 of Miscellaneous Maps, Official Records of said County; thence along the southwesterly extension of the southeasterly line of said lot 60.00 feet to a line parallel with the southwesterly line of said lot; thence northwesterly 50 feet to the southwesterly extension of the northwesterly line of said lot; thence northeasterly 60.00 feet to the most northerly corner of said lot; thence southeasterly along the southwesterly line of said lot to the point to beginning.
+BEGINNING at the most easterly corner of Lot 30, as said lot is shown and so designated on that certain map of Tract No. 8040 filed November 22, 1974, in Book 250, Pages 27 through 37, Official Records of said County; thence northwesterly along the northeasterly line of said Lot 60.00 feet to the intersection with the northwesterly line of said Lot; thence northeasterly along the prolongation of the northwesterly line of said lot 60.00 feet to the Pierhead Line is described in Resolution No. 5197, passed and adopted December 6, 1982 by the City Council of said City; thence southeasterly along said Pierhead Line 60.00 feet to a point of intersection with the northeasterly prolongation of the southeasterly line of said lot; thence southwesterly along said northeasterly prolongation 60.00 feet to the POINT OF BEGINNING.